Artemisia vulgaris (Common Mugwort) extract

 Soothing

-Mugwort (Artemisia Vulgaris) is a herbaceous perennial fragrant plant, that becomes approximately 1-1.8 meters (3-6 ft) high.
+Mugwort (Artemisia Vulgaris) is a herbaceous perennial fragrant plant that grows to approximately 1-1.8 meters (3-6 ft) high.
 The plant grows best in full sun places in light, dry, and well-drained soil.
-As a medical herb, one uses the leaves and the flowering time collected plant.
+One uses the leaves and the flowering time collected plant as a medical herb.

-Mugwort is used from way back as a means against worms and then must be taken for a long time in a low quantity.
-Artemisia Vulgaris arouses the appetite, stimulates digestion, and helps also by the rise bring of menstruation.
-The Chinese herbal knowledge used the herb to heat mainly for the treatment of the reproductive organs, and the uterus, to stop bleeding, or to slow down bleedings by a too-long menstruation period.
+Mugwort has long been used as a means against worms, and it must be taken in a low quantity for a long time.
+Artemisia Vulgaris arouses the appetite, stimulates digestion, and also helps with the rise of menstruation.
+Chinese herbal knowledge used the herb to heat mainly to treat the reproductive organs and the uterus, to stop bleeding, or to slow down bleeding caused by a too-long menstruation period.

-Look during a long, tiring walk for Mugwort.
-Chew on a few leaves or flower tops and your tiredness will take off because the bitter aromatic compounds clarify your mind and look.
+Look for mugwort during a long, tiring walk.
+Chew on a few leaves or flower tops, and your tiredness will disappear because the bitter, aromatic compounds will clarify your mind and look.

-Artemisia species become famous because of a sesquiterpenoid lactone artemisinin — effective in the treatment of malaria.
-Thanks to soothing properties, Mugwort extract is effective against skin irritation, and allergic rashes.
-Phytoestrogen flavonoids from Artemisia Vulgaris bind to estrogen receptors, preventing premature skin aging and collagen insufficiency.
+Phytoestrogen flavonoids from Artemisia Vulgaris Extract bind to estrogen receptors, preventing premature skin aging and collagen insufficiency.
 It also contains a vast amount of antioxidants that protect dermal cell membranes and DNA from free radicals and oxidative stress, additionally leaving a significant anti-aging effect.

 History